NixOS/nixpkgs/doc/languages-frameworks/python.md

 ### Interpreters

-Versions 2.6, 2.7, 3.3, 3.4 and 3.5 of the CPython interpreter are as respectively
+Versions 2.6, 2.7, 3.3, 3.4 and 3.5 of the CPython interpreter are available as respectively
 `python26`, `python27`, `python33`, `python34` and `python35`.
 The PyPy interpreter
 is available as `pypy`.
 The aliases `python2` and `python3` correspond to respectively `python27` and `python35`.
-The default interpreter, `python`, maps to `python3`.
+The default interpreter, `python`, maps to `python2`.
 The Nix expressions for the interpreters can be found in `pkgs/development/interpreters/python`.